Search the Health Library

 Research Interests: Exploratory data analysis; Functional connectivity; Functional brain mapping

-Dr. James J. Pekar is an Associate Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
+Dr. James J. Pekar is a Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
 He specializes in brain imaging and magnetic resonance research.

 Dr. Pekar completed his B.S. in physics at the Massachusetts Institute of Technology (MIT), and received his Ph.D. in biophysics from the University of Pennsylvania in 1988.
 After fellowships at the National Institutes of Health in Bethesda, Maryland, he served as an Assistant Professor of Neurology and Director of the Neurobiological Magnetic Resonance Laboratory at the Institute for Cognitive and Computational Sciences at Georgetown University Medical Center.
 He joined the faculty of Johns Hopkins in 1999 as an Assistant Professor.